tonethar/IGME-230-GDD-2017-Fall/notes/web-apps-4.md

 ### A. The DOM is an inverted tree
 The browser DOM is an inverted tree structure that consists of *nodes* - which are HTML elements (software *objects*) that have properties and methods associated with them.
 These nodes have hierarchical relationships with one another - *parent*, *child*, and *sibling*.
 Read about this here: https://www.w3schools.com/js/js_htmldom_navigation.asp

 Today we will learn how to create new DOM elements and insert them anywhere into the DOM tree that we want to.
+Note that in the graphic below, both DOM elements and the text that goes inside of them are considered *nodes*.

 ![Web Page](_images/more-dom-0.jpg)

 Take a look above, and try to answer these questions:
+- which element is the *parent* of the &lt;body> element?
 - which element is a *sibling* of the &lt;body> element?
 - which elements are typically *children* of the &lt;head> element? (in addition to the 2 elements shown above)
 - which elements are *children* of the &lt;body> element?
 (Hint: pretty much everything you can see on the page.)